jalalmostafa/afxdp_perfeval/docs/pktgen-dpdk.md

     It is also important that the device(s) you want to pass through are in a separate IOMMU group.
 This can be checked with: `find /sys/kernel/iommu_groups/ -type l`

 13. Everything ok?
-Bind the device to DPDK drivers if needed.
-Mellanox PMD does not device binding.
+Bind the device to DPDK drivers if needed. **Mellanox PMD does not device binding**.
     ```
     # set link down
     ip link set dev enp2s0np0 down